voutilad/virtio_vmmci/README.md

 2. I lean heavily on the simplification that OpenBSD virtualization guests are single CPU currently.

-3. This won't solve larger clock issues...like not getting your kernel to trust the `tsc` clocksource.
-(You can try booting your guest with `clocksource=tsc` and possibly `tsc=reliable`.)
+3. This won't solve larger clock issues...getting your kernel to trust and use the `tsc` clocksource.

 4. I primarily focus on supporting the newest long-term support kernels picked up by major distros, which means Linux 5.4 at the